matthew-andrews/workshop-making-it-work-offline/01-introduction/dysfunctional-family.md

 - Only supports very small pieces of information
 - Only supports strings
 - Sent on every http request
-- Quite fiddly to use without a helper library/function
+- A bit fiddly to use without a helper library/function

 ### Local Storage